 Success is on the other side of your comfort zone (Orrin Woodward)

 With our Covid-19 impacted environment, however, our adaptation process has been more in line with the instinct-triggered adaptation of our friends from the animal kingdom.
 Like the peppered moths of my native England, we humans face the challenge of adapting quickly to our accelerated digital environment in order for our business to simply survive.
-We need to “camouflage” the new technology and associated behaviour, blending it into our daily habitat so that it becomes the accepted “norm”, at least until the next evolution presents itself.
+We need to rapidly “camouflage” the new technology and associated behaviour, blending it into our daily habitat so that it becomes the accepted “norm”, at least until the next evolution presents itself.
 With remote working practices and collaboration for example, we’re still learning about the tools but also acclimatizing associated best practices, code of conduct, new routines and associated soft skills.

-“Adaptus Rex” joins me to wish you all great resolutions for your digital adaptation, transformation and evolution to success in 2020.
+“Adaptus Rex” joins me to wish you all the best for 2021 with continued adaptation and evolution to joy, health and success.

 I dedicate this article to all the victims of Covid-19 and to families, friends and colleagues who have lost dear ones.